datatrail-jhu/00_intro/manuscript/03_other_accounts.md

 ![](./img/03_other_accounts/datacamp_webaddress.png)

-You will be brought to a screen where you can 'Create Your Free Acount.'
+You will be brought to a screen where you can 'Create Your Free Account.'
 Click on the 'Google+' button.
 You will again be brought to a screen where you're asked to choose your Google account.

 ![](./img/03_other_accounts/datacamp_login.png)